 Close the lid well on your container of vodka and crushed candy canes, and give it a good, thorough shake.
 It will immediately turn pink, and the candy cane pieces will start to break down.

-Try it in any cocktail that calls for creme de menthe or peppermint schanpps.
+Try it in any cocktail that calls for creme de menthe or peppermint schnapps.
 The only thing to think twice about is whether red will look good in that cocktail.

 - Chocolate Peppermint Stick – designed to taste like a candy cane with chocolate, substituting Candy Cane Vodka for the peppermint schnapps makes it even closer to the real thing